postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 Thursday 4 Jan 2024

 ## Abstract
 A Rust-Based AI Agent orchestration platform is proposed.
-The core system will comprise a configurable set of agents, a registry, and a manager.
+The core system will comprise a configurable set of Agents, a registry, and a manager.

 Rust offers fearless concurrency, memory safety, and speed, making it an ideal language for this kind of project.

 The system will be deployed on Kubernetes and be able to scale up and down according to the user's requirements.

-The MVP will be able to orchestrate a set of agents to perform a simple task, such as reading a sketch of a proposed system and turning it into specs/pseudocode, then into code, which can be checked and run by other agents.
+The MVP will be able to orchestrate a set of Agents to perform a simple task, such as reading a sketch of a proposed system and turning it into specs/pseudocode, then into code, which can be checked and run by other Agents.

 The full implementation should unlock RAG, fine-tuning, and other advanced features of the OpenAI API.

-We anticipate that individual developers (e.g. those already in the TuringPi Community) and businesses will find great utility in locally hosted AI agents so that they can keep their data private and avoid the costs of cloud-based AI agents.
+We anticipate that individual developers (e.g. those already in the TuringPi Community) and businesses will find great utility in locally hosted AI Agents so that they can keep their data private and avoid the costs of cloud-based AI Agents.

 This system is therefore designed such that it can be relatively trivially adopted in an on-prem/edge environment.